 - Check out the Husker Nation Pavilion; a fun zone for older kids with games, music, and special guest appearances.

-- I recommend watching the Tunnel Walk in the tunnel under the North side of the stadium.
+- I recommend watching the Tunnel Walk in the tunnel under the north side of the stadium.
 There you can give the players high fives.

-- The half time band performance is fun for some kids, but it can get long and depending on where you are seated, can be hard to see.
+- The half time band performance is fun for some kids, but it can get long and depending on where you are seated, it can be hard to see.

 - A tip from a colleague was to prepare your kids with something to look forward to for each quarter.
-For her, first quarter is coloring and concession food (hotdog, Runza, or Pizza), second quarter is snack (popcorn, cookie, and pretzel), third quarter is ice cream, and fourth quarter is some sort of I spy game or back to coloring.
+For her, the first quarter is coloring and concession food (hotdog, Runza, or Pizza), the second quarter is a snack (popcorn, cookie, and pretzel), the third quarter is ice cream, and the fourth quarter is some sort of I spy game or back to coloring.
 Making a big deal out of each quarter with food makes it feel like a super special event, and they end up being more compliant.

 - Wi-Fi is terrible, and it hard to hear when talking on the phone.
 Texting is the only way to communicate.
-Make sure you designate a spot to go to if anyone is lost, but base it on the gate and section numbers.
+Make sure you designate a spot to go to if anyone is lost but base it on the gate and section numbers.
 It is easy to get lost as everything looks the same when you are behind the scenes in the stadium.